-Council staff recommends that the Fish and Wildlife Committee acknowledge that the requirements set by the Council on the Johnson Creek Artificial Propagation Enhancement Project over the past several years have been satisfied.
+The Fish and Wildlife Committee recommends that the Council acknowledge that the requirements set by the Council on the Johnson Creek Artificial Propagation Enhancement Project over the past several years have been satisfied.
 This recommendation is conditioned on the understanding that the future scope and objectives of the JCAPE project will be reviewed and prioritized as part of the FY 2007 - 2009 project selection process.